trougnouf/mthesis-denoise/README.md

 Master thesis on natural image noise removal using Convolutional Neural Networks.
 Works with the Natural Image Noise Dataset to apply to real photographs, using a UNet network architecture by default.

+This repository contains many files from my master thesis.
+It is unnecessarily large for any productive work. https://github.com/trougnouf/nind-denoise is a lighter repository which should be cloned instead going forward.

 ## test (denoise an image)

 Requirements: pytorch [, exiftool]